API-market/oreid-js/README.md

 We support Algorand and related test networks.
 Just use one of the following for chainNetwork parameter in the sign request.
 For example...
   - 'algo_main' - Algorand Main network
   - 'algo_test' - Algorand test network
-  - 'algo_beta' - Algorand Beta test network (future features)
+  - 'algo_beta' - Algorand Beta test network (upcoming features)

 NOTE: Algorand chains require an API Key (to be added to OreId options).
 You can get a free key by signing-up [here](https://www.purestake.com/technology/algorand-api/)